 President, George Brown College Foundation

-Cindy is an accomplished leader with over 15 years of management experience in private and public sector.
+Cindy is an accomplished leader with over 20 years of management experience in the private and public sectors.
 She is a results-driven individual whose strengths are relationship development and management, formulating optimal strategies, troubleshooting complex problems and bringing together diverse clientele.
-She is an inspiring individual who identifies opportunities where they are least present, is a known problem-solver and an innovative solutions provider.
-She has travelled overseas establishing cross-cultural partnerships, delivering strategic results through sensitivity and respect towards diversity.
+She is an inspiring individual who identifies opportunities where they are the least present, is a known problem-solver and an innovative solutions provider.
+She has travelled overseas establishing cross-cultural partnerships, delivering strategic results through an appreciation and respect for diversity and inclusion.

 Chef Mark McEwan is one of Canada's most celebrated chefs.
 He began his illustrious career as the youngest ever executive chef at Toronto's upscale Sutton Place Hotel.
 From here, he opened the ground-breaking North 44 which set the standard in Toronto's culinary landscape.
 Chef McEwan continued to push dining innovation with the launch of Bymark; winner of the enRoute Award for Canada's Best New Restaurants in 2003 and a pioneer in the Toronto Financial District food scene.
 Never one to rest on his laurels, Chef McEwan partnered with the chic Hazelton Hotel in 2007 to open ONE Restaurant, considered the heart of Yorkville.